andmade/dietxchange/README.md

 ### Domains:

 **1. User**
-- has food recommendations for each category (starch, fruit, milk, vegetable, meat, fat)
+- has food recommendations for each category (starch, fruit, milk, vegetable, protein, fat)
 - has target calorie goal
 - has favorites of foods (can be null)
 - has many DayLogs